 Be forthright about your injuries, and explain them as well as possible.
 Don’t fake or exaggerate your injuries or any part of the examination, as the doctor will likely be able to detect this.

 We instruct our clients who undergo an independent medical evaluation to NOT fill out any detailed forms provided to them by the defense doctor.
 You can fill out your name, date of birth and that’s about it.
 They doctor’s staff will hand you a clipboard with about 10 pages to fill out, but you are not required to do this.
 It is a waste of your time, stressful and NOT advised, because the defense doctor is not entitled to question you about the details of the accident and your full medical history.
-Bottom line is… keep your comments/statements/responses (before and during the examination) to a minimum, and keep them only to items related directly to the injuries you are claiming in your particular personal injury case.
+Bottom line is… keep your comments/statements/responses (before and during the examination) to a minimum, and keep them only to items related directly to the injuries you are claiming in your particular personal injury traffic accident case.